martinring/thesis/src/5-Partitioning.md

 $T_{max}$.
 Based on this, approximate $\tau(\phi)$ as illustrated by the dotted lines in [#fig:runtime-score].
-Now, only the data points between the left bottom corner and these lines lines are considered during analysis.
+Now, only the data points between the left bottom corner and these lines are considered during analysis.
 This way, it is ensured that a good solution is derived while, at the same time, the analysis time remains efficient.
 :::

-Using this cost function and the threshold, any heuristic method of choice can be applied to determine a set $X$ such that $q(X)$ is minimized -- this will be our desired solution.
+Using this cost function and the threshold, any heuristic method of choice can be applied to determine a set $X$ such that $q(X)$ is minimised -- this will be our desired solution.

 ## Implementation {#sec:rta-implementation}